Daniel Sharpe Malekebu: Lasting influence

 To a great extent, Malekebu achieved his goal of building a unified Christian community throughout Southern and East Africa.
 The African Baptist Assembly of Malawi, Inc. had an estimated 800 congregations and 72,000 members in 2020.
-As of 2021, its President is Reverend McFord Chipuliko.
+As of 2021, its president is Reverend McFord Chipuliko.

 Historical significance

 Malekebu forged his own place in a long line of pan-African activists.
 He drew inspiration from the work of pan-African activists such as Booker T. Washington, W.E.B.
-Du Bois, and Marcus Garvey, adopting traditional pan-African ideals of “self-reliance”, “race solidarity”, and “race pride”.
+Du Bois, and Marcus Garvey, adopting traditional pan-African ideals of "self-reliance", "race solidarity", and "race pride".

 Malekebu also set an academic and professional precedent for Hastings Banda, the first Prime Minister and President of Malawi.
 Banda himself maintained that he "had always looked up to Malekebu for guidance in his career".
-Banda became the second Malawian medical graduate after Malekebu when he too graduated from Malekebu's alma mater of Meharry Medical College in 1937.
+Banda became the second Malawian medical graduate after Malekebu when he too graduated from Malekebu's alma mater of Meharry Medical College in the early months of 1937.
 Much like Malekebu, Banda took a primary interest in education, evident in his founding of the Kamuzu Academy in 1975.

 Banda also maintained that Malekebu had "disappointed" him with his apolitical stance on the unification of Nyasaland, Northern Rhodesia, and Southern Rhodesia into the Federation of Rhodesia and Nyasaland in 1953.
 In the 1950s, Banda and other leaders of the Nyasaland African Congress assumed that Malekebu's PIM would join the Congress in its Anti-Federation Campaign.
 But even after the Nyasaland Emergency of 1959, the PIM deliberately remained neutral on the issue of federation.
-“Where was he when others were fighting for independence?”
+"Where was he when others were fighting for independence?"
 Banda once asked in reference to Malekebu.